Sierra-Alpha/desert/readme.md

 exit.
 You may even like to restart the docker conatiner, this will free up some memory for the host as it uses more memory to install than it needs to run, if you do this you will need to reconnect the SSH tunnel.
-Then reconnect the VNC client, this will reload and this time when emacs starts then it should display correctly.
+Then reconnect the VNC client, this will reload and when emacs starts then it should display correctly.

 You can navigate to a terminal using `alt` + `tab` or pull one up in emacs by